-Note: The tabs available on page 2 depend on what objects are supported by the database platform of the selected model.
+The tabs available on page 2 depend on what objects are supported by the database platform of the selected model.
 Some databases support more database objects than Microsoft SQL Server 2005, such as Oracle11g and IBM DB2 LUW 9.x for which there are also tabs on this page for procedures, functions, triggers, packages, and tablespaces.
 If the model was previously denormalized, a Denormalization Mappings tab would also appear.

-13. On page 3, in the Submodel Image Options area, click Select All.
+13. On page 3, click Select All in the Submodel Image Options area.

-Tip: In the Logo and Link Options, you can choose to replace the ER/Studio Data Architect default Embarcadero Technologies logo in favor of your own corporate logo (and Hyperlink).
+Tip In Logo and Link Options you can choose to replace the ER/Studio Data Architect default IDERA logo in favor of your own corporate logo (and Hyperlink).